 Below are some details about the services with which volunteers can become involved:

-- Information Desks and Corridor staffing – directing and escorting patients and their visitors around the site
+- Wayfinders – directing and escorting patients and their visitors around the site

-However volunteers are not here to replace salaried staff – volunteers complement our services, they do not supplant them.
+However, volunteers are not here to replace salaried staff – volunteers complement and supplement our services, they do not supplant them.

-We do provide assistance with local travel expenses and meal vouchers are supplied within certain criteria for our volunteers.
+We do provide assistance with local travel expenses and refreshment tokens are supplied within certain criteria for our volunteers.